 India 2039: An Affluent Society in One Generation

-This book provides a perspective on where India could be in the year 2039 if it maintains similar economic growth rates as it has experienced recently.
+This book provides a perspective on where India could be in the year 2039, if it maintains the economic growth rates it has experienced recently.
 In addition to emphasizing the virtuous cycle between growth and poverty reduction, the book outlines the salient challenges that India must overcome to achieve this end.
 These challenges include:

-- Provision of quality social (education and health) and infrastructure services to rural and urban populations
+- The provision of education and health services, and infrastructure services to rural and urban populations.

 - Ensuring an improved environment—clean air, clean water and sanitation etc.

-- Launching an Energy revolution, also with a view to reducing the economy’s carbon intensity
+- Launching an energy revolution, with a view to reducing the economy’s carbon intensity.

-- Improving the business environment including to foster entrepreneurship and innovation
+- Improving the business environment to foster entrepreneurship and innovation.

-- Improving governance at the national level, state level and municipal level
+- Improving governance at the national, state and municipal levels.

-- Measures to address structural inequities, such as those based on identity (ethnic and religious differences) that affect the most vulnerable populations
+- Measures to address structural inequities, such as those based on ethnic and religious differences that affect the most vulnerable populations.